trustmaster/gkeep2notion/README.md

 import_media=true # Set to false if you don't need to import images and audio

 [notion]
-token=Copy it from Notion cookies: token_v2 # See documentation below root_url=https://notion.so/PAGE-ID Create a root url in your Notion # See documentation below
+token=Copy it from your Notion integratin # See documentation below root_url=https://notion.so/PAGE-ID Create a root url in your Notion # See documentation below
 ```